hippo-digital/NHSbuntu-identity-agent/README.md

 ### Working

-* Series 8 Smartcards
+* Series 6 and 8 Smartcards (possibly 4 & 5 - not tested)
-* Omnikey 3121 card readers
+* Omnikey 3121 and Gemalto PC Twin card readers
 * Basic Spine authentication

 ### Not Working

-* Series 4, 5 and 6 Smartcards
 * Any card management functions
 * Session persistence
 * Card expiry and passcode notifications
-* Role selection